Field-to-office file handoff

 Works offline

 Packets composed without signal are stored on the device and sent when the connection returns.
+Push notifications reach the crew's lock screen.

 Reports and API